 I Am LGBTQ.
 Is My Relationship Healthy?

 Healthy relationships all look different.
 What they have in common is being based on equality and respect.
 What they don’t have in common is how they’re structured or who’s in them.
 In fact, healthy LGBTQ relationships are often characterized by how resilient, creative and unique they are.
 It can be hostile out there — why shouldn’t your relationship be a safe space where you’re free to be yourself?
-Some signs of a healthy relationship include:
+Some signs of a healthy relationship include a partner who:

 - Respects your chosen gender pronouns or name.